kingdido999/out-house/README.md

 ## Database Installation

+First, you need to install [mongodb](http://docs.mongodb.org/manual/installation/) for your OS.

-`npm install` to make sure you have mongodb installed.
+`npm install`

-Create a new directory `/data` for MogoDB data path:
+Create a new directory `/data` for MongoDB data path:

 `cd`